 Features and Specifications

-REI receives plenty of customer feedback, so they are continually improving their products which allows you to have access to the newest outdoor technologies.
+REI tents provide plenty of customer feedback to the company, so they are continually improving their products which allows you to have access to the newest outdoor technologies.

 Compared to previous versions, the Half Dome SL 2 Plus has actually decreased over four square feet in floor area (38.1 sqft vs. 33.75 sqft), but the improved freestanding pole structure gives off the perception of more movable interior space.